 ||Financial Aid Priority Processing Date

-- To be considered for Federal Financial Aid for the upcoming academic year (Fall 2013, Spring 2014, Summer 2014), please be sure to complete the 2013-2014 Financial aid application online at www.fafsa.gov and register for your classes early.
+- To be considered for Federal Financial Aid for the upcoming academic year (Fall 2017, Spring 2018, Summer 2018), please be sure to complete the 2017-2018 financial aid application online at www.fafsa.gov and register for your classes early.
 In order to be considered for student loans, students must be enrolled in at least 6 credits towards their major and all awards are tentative until grades are evaluated.

-ALL financial aid refunds are delivered through the HigherOne refund process.
-For more information about your refund options through HigherOne, please visit www.CSIEagleOneCard.com
+ALL financial aid refunds are delivered through the BankMobile refund process.
+For more information about your refund options through BankMobile, please visit www.csi.edu/BankMobileVibe

 Students are strongly encouraged to apply early, by March 1, for financial aid and finalize their schedules as early as possible.
 Generally it takes a minimum of 2 to 4 weeks from the time students submit their FAFSA until their Federal financial aid is actually awarded.